 What do you think Child Safety would say needs to happen?

 What would be some first small steps?

 What help do you need to take this action/step?

-Through our discussion we have identified that AOD use costs a lot of money, makes you feel unwell, gets you into situations you don’t like … but it also meets some of your needs.
+Through our discussion we have identified that alcohol and other drugs use costs a lot of money, makes you feel unwell, gets you into situations you don’t like … but it also meets some of your needs.
 It [numbs you/ gives you a rest from reality/ whatever parent described].
 Are you sure you are ready to make changes now?
 [This is an optional question that acknowledges resistance and fear].

-Talking with a parent to understand the role AOD use has played in their life will help you learn how their use has changed over time.
-This will assist you in mapping the times when their AOD use has led to harm to their children, and other times when they have been able to create safety and protect their child.
+Talking with a parent to understand the role alcohol and other drugs use has played in their life will help you learn how their use has changed over time.
+This will assist you in mapping the times when their alcohol and other drugs use has led to harm to their children, and other times when they have been able to create safety and protect their child.
 It will also help you to understand who and what has been an influence on this journey.